spapadopoulos/GREENgrading/README.md

-# GREEN
-### A city-specific building energy performance grading system.
+# GREEN: A city-specific building energy performance grading system.

 GREEN is a novel building energy performance grading system based on machine learning and city benchmarking data.
 The grading process is detailed below: